resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

 #### Batch Normalization
 Batch normalization allows to train deeper neural networks, makes the hyperparameter search more easier and the network much more robust.
+Usually it is used with mini-batches.
+Batch norm are used per mini-batch and so on.

 ##### Idea
 Normalized inputs speed up learning.
 The question is *can we normalize* $$a^{[2]}$$ *so as to train *$$W^{[3]}$$, $$b^{[3]}$$ *faster*?
 This is what Batch Normalization is doing.